jschlst/libpam-bitid/README.md

 libpam-bitid
 ============

-A PAM module to use a bitcoin address for credentials
+A PAM module to use a bitcoin address for credentials.

 This module is an implementation of the BitID protocol.

 Currently only console and telnet login are supported.

-Written by: Jay Schulist <jayschulist@gmail.com>

 ## Download
 Releases are archived in the git repository: